Using the location condition in a Conditional Access policy

 - When a mail client is used to connect to Exchange Online with legacy authentication, Azure AD may receive an IPv6 address.
 The initial authentication request goes to Exchange and is then proxied to Azure AD.

 - When Outlook Web Access (OWA) is used in the browser, it will periodically verify all Conditional Access policies continue to be satisfied.
 This check is used to catch cases where a user may have moved from an allowed IP address to a new location, like the coffee shop down the street.
-In this case, if an IPv6 address is used and if the IPv6 address is not in a configured range, the user may have their session interrupted and be directed back to Azure AD to reauthenticate.
+In this case, if an IPv6 address is used and if the IPv6 address isn't in a configured range, the user may have their session interrupted and be directed back to Azure AD to reauthenticate.

 If you want to specify an IP CIDR range for a single address, apply the /128 bit mask.
 If you see the IPv6 address 2607:fb90:b27a:6f69:f8d5:dea0:fb39:74a and wanted to exclude that single address as a range, you would use 2607:fb90:b27a:6f69:f8d5:dea0:fb39:74a/128.